pchemguy/SQLiteExtensionTemplate/README.md

 * `sqlite3AlphabetInit()` defines **how an embedded SQLite build enters the extension**;
 * `sqlite3_alphabet_init()` defines **how SQLite's loadable-extension mechanism enters the extension**.

-This is the core boilerplate used by the template for supporting both integrated and standalone extension builds from the same C source.
+This is the core SQLite interface pattern used by the template for supporting both integrated and standalone extension builds from the same C source.

 ---